zwave-js/node-zwave-js/packages/core/api.md

     max: number;
 };

-// Warning: (ae-missing-release-tag) "getLegalRangeForBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getLegalRangeForBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getLegalRangeForBitMask(mask: number, unsigned: boolean): [min: number, max: number];

-// Warning: (ae-missing-release-tag) "getMinimumShiftForBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getMinimumShiftForBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getMinimumShiftForBitMask(mask: number): number;

-// Warning: (ae-missing-release-tag) "getMinIntegerSize" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getMinIntegerSize" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getMinIntegerSize(value: number, signed: boolean): 1 | 2 | 4 | undefined;

-// Warning: (ae-missing-release-tag) "getNodeTag" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getNodeTag" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getNodeTag(nodeId: number): string;

-// Warning: (ae-missing-release-tag) "getNumericEnumValues" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getNumericEnumValues" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getNumericEnumValues<T extends Record<string, any>>(enumeration: T): readonly number[];

-// Warning: (ae-missing-release-tag) "GraphNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GraphNode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class GraphNode<T> {